trudslev/members-for-kofi/readme.txt

 1. **Settings Page**: Configure plugin options, including role mapping.
 2. **User Logs**: View logs of user actions, such as donations and role changes.
-3. **Webhook Configuration**: Example of setting up the Ko-fi webhook.

 == Changelog ==

 = 1.0.0 =
 * Initial release.
 * Support for Ko-fi webhooks.
-* Automatic role assignment based on donations or memberships.
+* Automatic role assignment based on donations or memberships tiers.
 * Logging of user actions in database.

 == Upgrade Notice ==